By: Nate Latessa

 It is important to consider the use of all sensitive data types, not just the obvious ones.

 Data maps can also be useful for other departments in your organization.
 Compliance teams can use data maps to verify compliance with privacy regulations.
 Information governance and records management teams can use this information to audit document retention policies.
-Even your legal team can benefit from a data map to help expediate data identification and collection when litigation arises.
+Even your legal team can benefit from a data map to help expedite data identification and collection when litigation arises.
+However, a better call might be to get in touch with a data governance consulting firm that can help businesses monitor sensitive data.
+Having an agency that creates a strategic roadmap to access the data state, monitor data anomalies, prove validation and suggest improvements can help reduce data breaches.
+Remember to check whether they are compiling CCPA, CDPA, GDPR, and other CCPA-like regulations in their strategy.

 According to IBM, 77% of organizations lack a cybersecurity incident response plan.
 Let the team at Innovative Discovery help you take the first step in protecting your organization from cyber threats by creating a comprehensive data map.